jspit-de/holiday/README.md

 ## Define country depending holidays

 All holidays are dates defined in the table 'holidays' and names for all languages in the table 'names'.
+Working with SQLite database will be easy if you use a tool like DB Browser for SQLite ( http://sqlitebrowser.org ) and the test enviroment phpcheck.
+Download as zip and unzip in a public directory.
+Then you can call phpcheck.JspitHolidayOffice.php in the browser.
+Edit the Source of phpcheck.JspitHolidayOffice.php.
+Take the big list of countries in comment and use your country for that.
+Check after each new database entry if the holiday date is correctly determined.

 ### Fields of  holidays table: